conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

-packages have a so-called [Application Binary Interface](../glossary.md#abi) (ABI), and how changes in the compiler infrastructure may break this ABI, leading to crashes, miscalculations, etc. Generally speaking, using a consistent compiler version greatly reduces the risk of ABI breaks.
+packages have a so-called [Application Binary Interface](../glossary.md#abi) (ABI), and how changes in the compiler infrastructure may break this ABI, leading to crashes, miscalculations, etc. Generally speaking, using a consistent compiler setup greatly reduces the risk of ABI breaks.

 ### Using compilers in feedstocks

-Each set of compilers is split into two kinds of packages: the implementation packages that install the compiler itself, and an _activation_ package that installs scripts that set the build environment to use the respective compiler by default.
+There are two kinds of compiler-related packages in Conda-forge: implementation packages that install the compiler itself, and _activation_ packages that install scripts that set the build environment to use the respective compiler by default.
 These scripts set up a number of standard environment variables such as `CC`, and perform setup actions for the common build systems such as CMake and Meson.